thewh1teagle/phonikud/README.md

 - Stress should be placed in the syllable always **before vowel** and _NOT_ in the first character of the syllable
 - See [Unicode Hebrew table](https://en.wikipedia.org/wiki/Unicode_and_HTML_for_the_Hebrew_alphabet#Compact_table)
 - See [Modern Hebrew phonology](https://en.m.wikipedia.org/wiki/Modern_Hebrew_phonology)
+- Initially we called Vocal Shva as Shva Na, but we learned that in modern Hebrew spoken Shva is different from written Shva Na, catchy name for it: `שווא נשמע`

 ### Paper 📑